oshvartz/ContextualAgentRulesHub/README.md

 description: "Python PEP8 coding standards and formatting guidelines"
 language: python
 context: null  # Optional: null for general rules, or specify a context like "TheProject"
+is_core: false # Optional: true if this is a core rule, defaults to false.
+               # 'coreRule' is also supported for backward compatibility.
 tags:
   - coding-standards
   - pep8